cwongmath/CustomPlanetPack/README.md

 This is our collaborative planet pack for Kerbal Space Program.

-It contains 2 new planets, 4 moons, and a star.

 ## INSTALLATION:

 Unzip the GameData folder in your download and move the contents to your KSP GameData folder.